swiftusunrealest/El-Diario/index.md

 I'm not a fan of sayings, but I always try and keep this one in mind.

-> You judge others by their actions, but you judge yourself by your intentions
+> You judge others by their actions, but yourself by your intentions

 #nonsayings